The Salvator Mundi

 One of the most infamous episodes in art history is the 1911 theft of the Mona Lisa from the Louvre.

 During this period, Yves Chaudron forged several replicas.
-These replicas were allegedly part of a scheme by Eduardo de Valfierno, who aimed to sell them as the original painting while the real Mona Lisa remained hidden.
+These replicas were allegedly part of a scheme by Eduardo de Valfierno, who aimed to sell them as the original painting while the honest Mona Lisa remained hidden.

 Replicas similar to the original were made even during Leonardo’s time.
 This trend continues today, with replicas created for various purposes, from study to decoration.